terminator919/terminator919/README.md

 if this project goes well, we are offering payment equal to your contribution.

-if your interested please contact me on any of the options down below;
+if your interested please contact me on any of these options;
 instagram - terminat0r919
 email - Travisjones333314@gmail.com